The phrase “ultimate guide” indicates that a guide is the best, most comprehensive content out there on a given subject.

 For Nick Wolney, creating an ultimate guide for using Facebook Lives netted him an influx of consulting clients and a decent chunk of revenue.

-How to write an ultimate guide your audience would want to read
+How to write an ultimate guide your audience wants to read

 After running a keyword search for “email marketing”, we might then include some of these secondary keywords as headers to give the piece a structure and answer some of the search queries people are typing in.